In this Article

 - Virtual colonoscopy exposes individuals to a moderate amount of radiation.

 - Virtual colonoscopy does not allow the use of the newer techniques that are being developed to differentiate between abnormal lesions that need to be biopsied or removed and those that don't.
-(See section "What's new in colonoscopy?" that follows.)
+(See section "What's new in colonoscopy?" section.)

 Because of these limitations, virtual colonoscopy has not replaced colonoscopy as the primary screening tool for individuals at increased risk for polyps or colon cancer.
 It is currently an option for individuals at normal risk for polyps and colon cancer who cannot or will not undergo colonoscopy.